 Mel NicholsTutor Services Director

-Melissa (“Mel”) Nichols recruits, hires, and manages the tutors at Tutor Corps.
-She is the primary contact for tutor applicants and provides instructional and logistical support to our tutor team.
+Melissa (“Mel”) Nichols provides support to the Tutor Services Manager, our homeschool instructors, and also manages various projects.
 Mel graduated with a Bachelor of Arts in Secondary English Education from Western Michigan University and holds a Single Subject Teaching Credential in English Language Arts and minor in political science.
 Upon graduating, Mel taught middle school in Sacramento through the Teach For America program and with the Knowledge is Power Program (KIPP) in San Francisco.
 She has also served as an Instructional Coach through Breakthrough Collaborative’s summer programming at San Francisco University High School.
 In her free time, Mel enjoys spending time with her husband, Jake, and baby, Arlo, as well as working on fun projects, reading, and traveling.

-Staci hires and trains Tutor Corps tutors, matches them with cases, and provides them with ongoing support.
-She helps tutors onboard with Tutor Corps as efficiently as possible so that they can get straight to what they love doing best: teaching.
+Staci hires and trains Tutor Corps’ tutors and matches them with the students that best fit their expertise.
+Additionally, she provides ongoing logistical support so tutors can focus their energy on what they love doing best: teaching.
 Staci graduated with a Bachelor of Arts in English from Western Michigan University before completing her Ph.D. in English from Syracuse University.
-At Syracuse, she taught college-level writing classes and trained new teaching assistants.
+At Syracuse, she taught college-level writing classes and trained new graduate teaching assistants.
 Before becoming the Tutor Services Manager at Tutor Corps, Staci homeschooled and tutored students across the Bay Area.
-In her free time, Staci enjoys reading, hiking in the East Bay with her dog, and doing the crossword.
+In her free time, Staci enjoys reading, hiking in the East Bay with her dog, and going to the gym.